Harriseahead

+Harriseahead is a village in the civil parish of Kidsgrove, in the Borough of Newcastle-under-Lyme, in Staffordshire, England.
+It lies close to the county boundaries of Cheshire-Staffordshire.

+It is close to the towns of Biddulph, Congleton and Kidsgrove.
+The village also forms a continuous urban area with the villages and hamlets of Brindley Ford, Brown Lees, Dales Green, Mow Cop, Newchapel, Packmoor and The Rookery.
+This also forms a huge part of the wider "Potteries" urban area with Kidsgrove and Stoke-on-Trent.

 History

-The etymology is unknown; although the "-head" ending of the name, from Old English heafod indicates the town's high situation in the Staffordshire Moorlands.
+The etymology is unknown; although the "-head" ending of the name, from Old English heafod indicates the village's high situation in the Staffordshire Moorlands.

 Mow Cop Castle is on top of a hill just under a mile north of the village.
 It has been in the care of the National Trust since 1937, but has a history linking it with Methodism.